Selfless reduced $C^{*}$-algebras of linear groups: Linear groups

-Now, Lemma~\ref{lem:torsion} yields $m>0$ with $h^{m}=1$ for all $h\in A$.
-This equation polynomial equation must therefore hold for all $h$ in the Zariski closure $\bH$.
-If $\bH$ were nontrivial, then $\bH$ would contain a positive dimensional $\bar{k}$-torus $\mathrm {GL}_1\leq \bH$.
-It would then follow that $x^m=1$ for all $x\in \bar{k}^*$ which is of course impossible.
-Thus $\bH$ is finite, and therefore trivial since $\bG$ has no nontrivial finite normal algebraic subgroups. \end{proof}
+It follows that $A$ is locally finite.
+Indeed, $A/R$ is locally finite and $R$ is finite.
+By Lemma~\ref{lem:torsion}, there exists $m>0$ such that $a^{m}=e$ for all $a\in A$.
+This polynomial equation must therefore hold for all elements in the Zariski closure $\bH$.
+If $\bH^\circ$ were nontrivial, then, after passing to the algebraic closure $\bar{k}$, the group $\bH^\circ$ would contain a positive-dimensional torus $\mathrm{GL}_1\leq \bH^\circ$.
+It would then follow that $x^m=1$ for all $x\in\bar{k}^*$, which is of course impossible.
+Thus $\bH^\circ$ is trivial, so $\bH$ is finite.